BEST CHEAP EATS AND BUDGET FRIENDLY RESTAURANTS

-Max’s Sandwich Shop might not serve up the cheapest sandwiches in London, but for the comedy value and the fact you probably won’t be able to move after noshing down it’s so worth the £7.
+Max’s Sandwich Shop might not serve up the cheapest sandwiches in London, but for the comedy value and the fact you probably won’t be able to move after noshing down it’s so worth the money.
 The menu changes pretty regularly but you can’t go wrong with the classic ham, egg ‘n’ chips sarnie!
+And if you do want a sarnie that you can actually eat on the go, head for Sons + Daughters in King’s Cross.

 TACOS PADRE